Captaincy General of Chile: Name

+Kingdom of Chile in the Juan de la Cruz Cano y Olmedilla 1775 map.

 Benjamín Vicuña Mackenna noted that Chile has always been officially and unofficially the Kingdom of Chile.
 In the 16th century Pedro Marino de Lobera, “Corregidor de Valdivia”, 1575 wrote the Chronicles of the Kingdom of Chile.
 Other publications of the 16th, 17th and 18th centuries confirm the name and/or status of what is known as the Kingdom.
 However, although the status of kingdom was officially used and recognised in Court the jurisdiction of the kingdom was still under Spanish control for most of its existence, later it became a republic.

 The administrative apparatus of the Captaincy General of Chile was subordinate to the Council of the Indies and the Laws of the Indies, like the other Spanish colonial possessions.
 The day-to-day work was handled mostly by viceroys and governors, who represented the king in the overseas territories.
 The areas of the Americas, which had been the site of complex civilizations or became rich societies were usually referred to by the Spanish as "kingdoms".

+There's no agreement on the origin of the name Chile.
+According to Felipe Guamán Poma de Ayala the word "Chile" came from the Quechua term "Chili".
+On the other hand, Alonso González de Najera thought that Chile means "cold", arguing that some Indians told him that.
+But he never confirm his sources of information, declaring that: "It was given this name because the winds that blow from its snow-capped mountains in winter are extremely cold.".
+Other theories say that the Inca Empire called it "Chilli", from the Aymara language, meaning "Southernmost land" as well as "the center of the Earth", or the "deepest land".